sap-tutorials/data-warehouse-cloud/tutorials/data-warehouse-cloud-datapreparation-1-flatfiles/data-warehouse-cloud-datapreparation-1-flatfiles.md

 ### Upload a CSV file

-    <iframe width="560" height="315" src="https://www.youtube.com/embed/6XStDvm7CaE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-In the video above, you can see an example of how to upload a flat file in `csv` format to SAP Data Warehouse Cloud.
-You can then see the steps in detail here below.

 1. In the SAP Data Warehouse Cloud welcome page, click on **Data Builder** on the menu on the left-hand side.

     <!-- border -->![DWC](New_DWC.png)